cjlee112/gitpublish/doc/intro.rst

 (if you want to push a branch other than *master* substitute its name here).
-Send me a pull request via Github if you want me to merge some of your changes to my "master" version of Gitwiki.
+Send me a pull request via Github if you want me to merge some of your changes to my "master" version of Gitpublish.
 Your changes will show up in the "master" version stamped with your authorship and history information; any copy of the repository then shows the complete history of everyone who contributed to it!